Oriental Carpet Manufacturers

 Stock certificate of Oriental Carpet Manufacturers Ltd., 1912.

-The Oriental Carpet Manufacturers (OCM) was a London-based company involved in the production of, and trade with, Oriental carpets.
-Established in 1907/8 in Istanbul, the company set up and controlled their own carpet manufactures in the central Anatolian region around the town of Konya, and from 1911 onwards, in the Hamadan Province in northwestern Iran.
+The Oriental Carpet Manufacturers (OCM) Limited (Şark Halı Kumpanyası) was a Smyrna-based company involved in the production of, and trade with, Oriental carpets.
+Established in 1907 in London, the company set up and controlled their own carpet manufactures in the central Anatolian region around the town of Konya, and from 1911 onwards, in the Hamadan Province in northwestern Iran.
 In 1983 it was sold, and merged with one of its former affiliates, the Eastern Kayam Company.
-From 1924 until 1948, OCM was led by Arthur Cecil Edwards, who, after retiring, wrote a text book on Persian Carpets, which is still in print today.
+From 1924 until 1948, OCM was led by Arthur Cecil Edwards, who, after retiring, wrote a text book on Persian carpets, which is still in print today.

 Historical background

 Rugs were traditionally woven in Anatolia.
 Surviving carpets in Anatolian mosques have been dated back to the 13th century Seljuk Sultanate of Rum.
 Their depiction in a large number of Renaissance paintings demonstrates that carpets and rugs were already exported to Western Europe from the 14th century onwards, where they were regarded as highly prestigious luxury goods.
 With the beginning of the Industrial Revolution, the number of people increased in the Western world who could afford buying oriental rugs.
 The regions around the towns of Konya and Uşak were the traditional centers of carpet manufacturing in the Ottoman Empire.
 Until 1870–1880, about 75% of all carpets exported to Western Europe were manufactured in these regions.
 The Ottoman government promoted the commercial production and export of rugs by setting up rug exhibitions, quality controls, and by establishing schools of arts and crafts in Konya and Kırşehir.

 As the demand increased by around 1830, Ottoman as well as European and U.S. American trading corporations expanded their commercial activities.
 European trading companies in Istanbul and Smyrna established their own manufacturing facilities in competition to the traditional Ottoman rug trading organizations based in Uşak.
 These companies provided the materials, such as pre-dyed yarns, and issued detailed instructions about the patterns to be woven according to the buyers' taste and market demand.
 Carpets were woven either by home workers, or in workshops.
 Working conditions and wages were poor even at that time.
 Workers in the OCM workshops were working at faster rates, and had lower wages compared to the Uşak manufacturers.
 By around 1910, the export from the traditional carpet-producing regions was reduced to merely 10% of the total volume of trade.